JetBrains-Research/extract-method-experiments/README.md

 ### Usage
 There are two possible ways to use the tool:
-* Generate positive-labeles samples using option `generatePositiveSamples`.
+* Generate positive-labeled samples using option `generatePositiveSamples`.
 It will start extraction of already performed Extract Method refactorings in changes history of existing Java projects using [RefactoringMiner](https://github.com/JetBrains-Research/RefactoringMiner).
-* Generate negative-labeles samples using option `generateNegativeSamples`.
+* Generate negative-labeled samples using option `generateNegativeSamples`.
 It will generate all possible sequences of statements in methods, rank it using algorithm suggested by [Haas et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.721.2014&rep=rep1&type=pdf) and get the worse ones as candidates that should not be recommended for extraction.

 #### Unix systems